ronakupadhyaya/Horizons-week-03/day5/README.md

 1. Push your code onto [Heroku](https://www.heroku.com/).
 You will get a link like the following: `https://my-project.herokuapp.com`.
 Share the URL with your friends!
 [Hint: [https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
 Use it wisely.]
 1. [Double Bonus] Design & implement backend functionality for Facebook reactions.

-## Code Reviews
+---

-So, how can we do better?
-Any best practices?
+### Part 6.
+Get your code reviewed

-Well, if you've completed everything (excluding the bonuses), feel free to grab a TA for code reviews! 😄🎉
+If you complete everything (excluding the bonuses), feel free to grab a TA and ask for feedback on your code quality and project structure! 😄🎉